siffiejoe/lua-amalg/README.md

     ./amalg.lua -o out.lua -s main.lua -c -x

-This will make the amalgamated script platform-dependent, obviously!
+This will make the amalgamated script platform and Lua version dependent, obviously!
+And it will not embed any external shared libraries that those modules might depend on.

 In some cases you may want to ignore automatically listed modules in the cache without editing the cache file.
 Use the `-i` option for that